-But there are special locations, where you will need a few more because batteries will lose power so fast, especially in cold conditions like Iceland in winter for example.
+But there are special locations, where you will need a few more.
+Batteries can lose power so fast, especially in cold conditions like Iceland in winter for example.
 In those cases, we recommend at least 4 batteries.
-After all, you not will want to miss the northern lights photographies during the night because your battery dies and you don’t have more.
+After all, you not will want to miss the opportunity to photograph northern lights because your battery dies and you don’t have more.

-Also for trips where electricity its difficult to find, a power battery where you can connect your charges its a must.
-For example, in our Mongolia photo tour, we have some power battery to charge our equipment during the days we are living with the nomads or in the Gobi desert.
+Also, for trips where electricity is difficult to find, a power battery where you can connect your charges is a must.
+For example, in our Mongolia photo tour, we have some power battery.
+It let us charge our equipment during the days we are living with the nomads or in the Gobi desert.
 Photography must go on 😉

 In conclusion, if you travel alone study well the places where you will be, and think about battery charges during your tour.
-Even if you travel with professionals, ask before the trip to be sure they are ready for special conditions.
+Even if you travel with professionals, ask before the trip to the leaders to be sure they are ready for special conditions.

 Even if your camera is water-resistant, try to get rain protection for your equipment.
 A small drop of water in your lens can ruin your photo.
 A little water inside your camera will create humidity inside the lens, or in the worse case, you will lose your camera forever.
 Water & technology it’s not good friends.
 Try to avoid simple equipment.